-Saving lettuce seeds is actually one of the easier seed saving projects.
-If you are interested in saving seeds I would suggest that saving lettuce seeds is a great place to start.
-Lettuce was one of the first plants I learned to save seeds from.
+Saving lettuce seeds is actually one of the easiest seed saving projects.
+If you are interested in learning how to save seeds I think lettuce seeds are a great place to start.
+Lettuce was actually one of the first plants I learned to save seeds from!

-I few years back a friend of mine gave me some seeds for a great little red leaf lettuce.
+A few years back a friend of mine gave me some seeds for a great heirloom variety of red leaf lettuce.
 He didn’t know the name, just that they loved it.
-So in his honor we call the lettuce Larry’s red.
-I’ve lost contact with Larry since moving so I’ve also lost my source for seeds, I knew this was an heirloom variety so I had to learn how to save my own seeds.
+So in his honor, we call the lettuce Larry’s red.
+Over the years I’ve lost contact with Larry, so I knew I had to learn how to save my own seeds.
 I’ve been able to keep this variety alive and growing in my garden now for 7 seasons by saving my own seeds every few years.

 How Lettuce Plants Produce Seeds

 The first step in saving lettuce seeds is understanding how lettuce plants produce seeds.
-One of the keys is to understand timing.
-A lettuce plant will bolt to seed as the days get longer and hotter in early to mid summer.
+One of the keys is to understand bolting.

-The main trigger for lettuce plants to bolt is lengthening day light.
+The main trigger for lettuce plants to bolt is lengthening daylight.
 The added heat of approaching summer is also a trigger to the plant to bolt.
-That is something to keep in mind if you are planning on saving lettuce seeds.
-It is best done in the spring and summer as it is much less likely that your lettuce plants will bolt when growing them in the fall and winter months.
+If you are planning on saving lettuce seeds, it is best to do it in the spring and summer as it is much less likely that your lettuce plants will bolt when they are growing in the fall and winter months.

-2016 was my year for saving lettuce seeds from Larry’s Red.
-So here is a great picture of the early stages of bolting in my Larry’s Red lettuce.
-You can see the lettuce plant changes shape and starts forming this long stalk that will eventually flower.
+Above, you can see a great picture of the early stages of bolting in my Larry’s Red lettuce.
+You can see the lettuce plant changes shape and starts forming a long stalk that will eventually flower.

-Here’s a shot of one of the same plants later in the year, you can see a few of the little yellow flowers but for the most part this plant has finish flowering and the seeds are developing.
-Lettuce seeds develop a “feather” after flowering (kind of like a dandelion).
+Here’s a shot of one of the same plants later in the year.
+You can see a few of the leftover yellow flowers, but for the most part this plant has finished flowering and the seeds are developing.
+Lettuce seeds develop a “feather” after flowering (similar to a dandelion).
 Lettuce plants also are very irregular at flowering.
 You will see flowers developing on the plant over a period as long as 6 weeks with some types.
 Seeds are ready around 3 weeks after the flowering so you may need to harvest several times.

 Lettuce is Self Fertile

-Lettuce plants can be 100% self fertile.
-This means no insect pollination is required, which will come in handy when we talk about cross pollination issues later.
-For most varieties of lettuce the flower opens for just one day.
-With some varieties the flower may only be open for as little as 30 minutes.
-Once the flower has closed you will see development of the feather and then you know the seeds are on their way.
+Lettuce plants can be 100% self-fertile.
+This means no insect pollination is required.
+For most varieties of lettuce, the flower opens for just one day.
+With some varieties, the flower may only be open for as little as 30 minutes!
+Once the flower has closed you will see the development of the feather and then you know the seeds are on their way.

-Cross pollination is really not a huge deal with lettuce.
-There is a very small chance (5% according to the book Seed to Seed by Suzanne Ashworth) that the lettuce flowers will be cross pollinated by insects.
-But many commercial growers (again according to Ashworth) believe cross pollination does not occur at all with lettuce plants.
-So to be honest, I really don’t worry to much about it.
+Cross-pollination is really not a huge deal with lettuce.
+There is a very small chance (5% according to the book Seed to Seed by Suzanne Ashworth) that the lettuce flowers will be cross-pollinated by insects.
+However, many commercial growers (again according to Ashworth) believe cross-pollination does not occur at all with lettuce plants.
+So to be honest, I really don’t worry too much about it.

-The first and easiest method of preventing cross pollination of lettuce seeds is to only let one type of lettuce go to seed each year.
+The first and easiest method of preventing cross-pollination of lettuce seeds is to only let one type of lettuce go to seed each year.
 This is the method I practice.
 Lettuce seeds will last 3 to 5 years if they are stored in a cool, dark place.
 So I recommend that you time it, so that you only let one variety go to seed each season.
-Then there is ZERO chance of cross pollination.
+Then there is ZERO chance of cross-pollination.

-If you grow too many varieties of lettuce to use the timing method then the second method is distance.
-The minium distance between flowering plants should be 12 feet but 25 or more would be better.
-So plan out your garden and lettuce plantings to allow for some space between plants to prevent cross pollination
+If you grow too many varieties of lettuce to use the timing method then the second option is distance.
+The minimum distance between flowering plants should be 12 feet but 25 or more would be better.
+So plan out your garden and lettuce plantings to allow for some space between plants to prevent cross-pollination.

-The third method is to cover the plant with a wire cage (think something like a tomato cage) and to then completely cover the cage with a fabric row cover material.
+The third method is to cover the plant with a wire cage (like a tomato cage) and then completely cover the cage with fabric row cover material.
 You then put this cage over the plant just before it starts to flower and leave it in place until the plant has finished flowering.
-The cage and material prevents any insects from getting access to the flowers.
+The cage and material prevent any insects from getting access to the flowers.

 Harvesting is actually quite simple.
 Often it is as easy as putting the plant inside a paper grocery bag and giving it a shake!

 When you are harvesting the seeds you will also get a lot of the feathers and even seed heads.
 To get just the seeds, I like to spread the seeds out on a white paper plate (the white plate helps me see the seeds vs. the other junk).

-To winnow the seeds stir everything up really good and then gently blow across the surface of the seeds to blow off any feathers.
+Next, I stir everything up really good and then gently blow across the surface of the seeds to blow off any feathers.
 Repeat this several times.
-Now you only have seeds and seed head parts.
-I then just take a pair of tweezers and pick out the other left over parts.
-That is usually good enough for us home gardeners, we really don’t need to have the seeds perfectly clean like a commercial grower would.
+That should leave you with just seeds and seed head parts.
+I then take a pair of tweezers and pick out the other leftover parts.
+That is usually good enough for home gardeners, we really don’t need to have the seeds perfectly clean as a commercial grower would.

-I like to store my seeds in an envelope and then I put them in my seed box (Learn more about it here) and I keep the seed box in the coolest and darkest part of my basement.
-If you have room you can also store your seeds in your refrigerator.
+I like to store my seeds in an envelope and then I put them in my seed box (Learn more about it here.)
+I keep the seed box in the coolest and darkest part of my basement.
+If you have the room, you can also store your seeds in your refrigerator.

 This whole process actually takes a few months.
-March was the planting date for the lettuce I saved seeds this year.
+March was the planting date for the lettuce I saved seeds for this year.
 Most of the seeds I harvested were ready in late August.
-So from start to finish we were 6 months.
-Keep that in mind for you planning.
+So from start to finish, it took about 6 months.

-You can harvest leaves from the lettuce plants you plan on harvesting seeds from before they bolt.
-Just not all of them.
-Harvest leaves from a leaf lettuce varieties but be sure not to harvest too heavily.
-Leave romain, head or butter head varieties without harvesting.
-So plan on growing some extra plants when you are going to be saving lettuce seeds, so that you can harvest both lettuce and seeds.
+You can harvest leaves from a leaf lettuce varieties before they bolt, but be sure not to harvest too heavily.
+Leave romaine, head or butterhead varieties without harvesting.
+Plan on growing some extra plants when you are going to be saving lettuce seeds, so that you can harvest both lettuce and seeds.

-One other thing to keep in mind.
-It’s important that you know the difference between open pollinated and hybrid seeds.
+It’s important that you know the difference between open-pollinated and hybrid seeds.
 YOU CANNOT SAVE SEEDS FROM A HYBRID PLANT VARIETY.
-Find out before you save the seeds from any lettuce if it is an open pollinated variety.
-To learn more about Open pollinated plants vs. Hybrid plants please go read this great post by my friend . . .
+Find out before you save the seeds from any lettuce if it is an open-pollinated variety.

 I love the book Seed to Seed by Suzanne Ashworth(affiliate link).
 If you want to learn more about seed saving this book is an excellent resource!

-Well there you have it.
-Saving lettuce seeds is a easy and a fun way to get started saving your own seeds.
+Well, there you have it!
+Saving lettuce seeds is an easy and a fun way to get started saving your own seeds!